Idaho

 - Monitor your financial accounts and credit reports for suspicious activity

-The Attorney General's office maintains a public registry of reported breaches dating back to January 1, 2021, which you can use to check whether organizations you interact with have experienced security incidents.
+The Attorney General's office maintains a public registry of reported breaches dating back to January 1, 2021.

 Idaho vs. Other States: Where Does Idaho Stand?

-As of 2026, approximately 20 states have enacted comprehensive consumer data privacy laws.
+As of May 2026, more than 20 states have enacted comprehensive consumer data privacy laws.
 Idaho is not among them.
 Here is how Idaho compares to neighboring and notable states.

 | Feature | Idaho | Montana | Colorado | California |